haley-r/takehome-calculator-exercise/README.md

 I think the code could be a little cleaner overall/moved into modules, and that adding Redux and Sagas wasn't really necessary for this project.The CSS was fast and messy (though it wasn't the focus of the project) and the class names and IDs in the JSX are probably overboard.

+I didn't concern myself too much with mathematical accuracy for this exercise, and truncated numbers in arbitrary ways so it wouldn't get too messy.
+There's definitely a better way!

-The biggest area for improvement I think is sticking to a timeline.
-Part of what took me so long was being ambitious with using this project as a reason to learn and brush up on skills which I would definitely do again to some extent, but more research ahead of time might have swayed me a different way and saved a lot of time and kept the project simpler.
+The biggest area for improvement is sticking to a timeline/scoping the project.
+Part of what took me so long was being ambitious with using this exercise as a reason to learn and brush up on skills I've been meaning to anyways (which I would definitely do again, to some extent), but more research ahead of time might have swayed me a different way and saved a lot of time and kept the project simpler.

-## If There Were More Time...
+## Next Steps / Ideas for Continuation of Concepts Used

-I really would love to learn more about WebSockets and updating without sending requests all the time.
+I would love to learn more about WebSockets and updating without sending requests all the time.
 Even locally it seemed to slow things down.

 It would also be fun to try to mark different users' calculations with different colors, or somehow be able to convey which results in the history are one's own without having to do complicated auth or usernames.
 This seems like something WebSockets could help with as well.